‘Circle of greed’: How a $1 million teacher scheme left hundreds of uncertified teachers in Texas classrooms

 A scramble to find teachers who cheated

-Now, local and state education officials are scrambling to track down the teachers who cheated on their certification exams.
+Now, local and state education officials are working to find the falsely certified teachers.

 “If it is determined that any teachers currently working in HISD participated in this scheme or passed their certification exams fraudulently, we will take swift action to terminate their employment,” Elizondo said.